 Can leishmaniasis be transmitted to other dogs or humans?

-There is NO danger of leishmaniasis being transmitted to other dogs in the UK and there is no danger of the disease being transmitted to humans.
-The sandfly that transmits the disease does not exist in the UK and canine leishmaniasis is not the same disease that affects humans in some parts of the world.
+There is NO danger of leishmaniasis being transmitted to other dogs in the UK and there is no danger of the disease being transmitted to humans either.
+The sandfly that transmits the disease does not exist in the UK and canine leishmaniasis can not be transferred between dogs either.

 Are dogs all tested for Leishmaniasis?